-(iv) Asbestos-Containing Materials
+(iii) Asbestos-Containing Materials

-As mentioned above, in the event that ACMs are found on-site during construction, suspect materials would be removed by a certified asbestos abatement contractor in accordance with applicable regulations.
-In addition, development of the Project would include the use of commercially-sold construction materials without asbestos or ACMs.
-Therefore, any potential for the occurrence of friable materials or ACMs during Project operation would be eliminated.
-Therefore, operation of the Project would not create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment, and no impacts associated with asbestos or ACMs during operation of the Project would occur.
+Development of the Project would involve the use of commercially-sold construction materials that would not include asbestos or ACMs.
+Project operation is, therefore, not anticipated to increase the occurrence of friable asbestos or ACMs at the Project site.
+As such, operation of the Project would not create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving ACMs.
+Therefore, no impacts associated with asbestos or ACMs during operation of the Project would occur.

-(v) Lead-Based Paint
+(iv) Lead-Based Paint

-As mentioned above, in the event that LBP is found prior to demolition activities, suspect materials would be removed in accordance with procedural requirements and regulations for the proper removal and disposal of LBP.
-In addition, development of the Project would include the use of commercially-sold construction materials without LBP.
-Therefore, any potential for the occurrence of LBP during Project operation would be eliminated.
+Development of the Project would involve the use of commercially-sold construction materials that would not include LBP.
+Project operation is, therefore, not anticipated to increase the occurrence of LBP at the Project site.
 Operation of the Project would not expose people to LBP as no LBPs would be used.
-Thus, the Project would not create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment, and impacts associated with LBP during operation of the Project would not occur.
+As such, the Project would not create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving LBPs.
+Therefore, no impacts associated with LBP during operation of the Project would occur.